CounterpartyXCP/Documentation/Developers/API.md

 **create_issuance(source, asset, quantity, divisible, description, transfer_destination=null, lock, reset)**

-Issue a new asset, issue more of an existing asset, lock an asset, or transfer the ownership of an asset (note that you can only do one of these operations in a given create_issuance call).
+Issue a new asset, issue more of an existing asset, lock an asset, or transfer the ownership of an asset.

 **Parameters:**